we-learn-js/js-training/src/slideshow/slides/Functions.md

 #### The Apply/Call Invocation Pattern

-> The value of `this` value can be bound to a particular object in the call using the `call` or `apply` methods as all functions inherit from `Function.prototype`.
+> The value of `this` can be bound to a particular object in the call using the `call` or `apply` methods as all functions inherit from `Function.prototype`.

 <!--slide-->